arayofcode/CodeSyncHub/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Bug Report
+name: Feature Request
-about: Create a report to help us improve
+about: Suggest an idea for this project
-title: '[BUG] '
+title: '[FEATURE] '
-labels: bug
+labels: enhancement
 assignees: ''

 ---

-**Describe the Bug**
+**Is your feature request related to a problem?
+Please describe.**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected Behavior**
+**Describe the solution you'd like**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you want to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Environment (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]
+**Describe alternatives you've considered**
+A clear and concise description of any alternative solutions or features you've considered.

 **Additional Context**
-Add any other context about the problem here.
+Add any other context or screenshots about the feature request here.